Disclosure: We earn from purchases made through us

 While the Cleanblend also performed exceptionally well on our oat and nut versatility test, it struggled with chopping, giving us a pineapple kiwi smoothie interspersed with slight strands of gritty kale.
 It wasn’t a dealbreaker, especially given its price, but the end result compared to Cuisinart, wasn’t quite as smooth.

-Best personal blender and mixer for to make smoothies: NutriBullet NBR-1201 12-Piece High-Speed Blender/Mixer System
+Best personal smoothie blender: NutriBullet NBR-1201 12-Piece High-Speed Blender/Mixer System

 If you are in the market for a personal smoothie blender, NutriBullet NBR-1201 12-Piece High-Speed Blender/Mixer System is the best personal smoothie maker that is cheap and affordable right now.
 In our blender test, it produced one of the best smoothies and protein shakes in its category of performance and use circumstance.